aharshbe/jamf_emailer/README.md

 * Allows the user to:
 	* View users not enrolled in JAMF
 	* Distinguish between users with a single endpoint not enrolled and multiple
-  * Allows the user to email the given endpoint's owned via their GitHub email in the tool directly
+  * Allows the user to email the given endpoint's owner (the GitHub employee) via their GitHub email in the tool directly
   * Allows the user to email all endpoints that are non-compliant (use this feature with caution)

 ### Dependencies: